Polo123456789/Universidad/InglesTecnicoII/3/preguntas.md

 2. What do you do there?
 What are your responsibilities?
 3. What did you study to work there?
 Where?
 4. What are your goals in life?
+5. Any recomendation that you would give to new programers?

+Lucas